erikatudisco/programming_formalism/notes_code_review.md

   }
 ---

-# What social obstacles have you encountered in code reviews?
+# What obstacles can we encounter in Code Reviews?

 - Conflicts of interest
+- Strong personal views about non crucial matters
-- Misunderstandings
+- Misunderstandings and/or misinterpretations
-- Misinterpretations
-- Emotional reactions: code ownership
+- Code ownership
-- Lack of feedback because of not great psychological safety
+- Psychological safety

+---

 # Making code understandable